Geoffrey Atherden: Early life and education

-Atherden attended the University of Sydney in the 1960s.
+Atherden attended the School of Architecture at University of Sydney in the 1960s.
 He trained as an architect.

 Architectural career

 Atherden practised as an architect until he was in his mid-thirties.
 He worked for the architectural firm of McConnel Smith and Johnson, and was responsible for designing the Law Courts Building in Queens Square, Sydney.

 Writing career

 In 1969, the founders of Producers Authors Composers and Talent (now PACT Centre for Emerging Artists) attended a Sydney University Architecture Revue, with sets by Atherden and Grahame Bond, and invited Bond, Atherden, Peter Weir and his friend, composer Peter Best, a chance to do a show at the National Art School's Cellblock Theatre.
 Sir Robert Helpmann saw the show and took it to the Adelaide Festival, and soon afterwards Weir and Bond were commissioned to write a Christmas special TV show for ABC Television, called Man on a Green Bike.
 Atherden was later a contributor to The Aunty Jack Show, which starred Bond.
 He was script editor on a four-part sketch series, Jokes, which ran on ABC-TV in early 1979.
-In the middle of the same year he scripted a seven-part comedy, One-Day Miller.
+In the middle of the same year he scripted a seven-part comedy, One Day Miller.
 In 1981 he was writer on the series Ratbags (1981) and the soap opera Sons and Daughters the following year.

 In 1976, Atherden designed sets for the rock opera Hero, produced by Bond.

 Atherden has written a number of plays.
 Prior to working in television he wrote Balloon Dubloon – the revue in 1965 and theatre show in 1970.
 He then concentrated on screenwriting, but continuing in writing for theatre again from 1994 onwards, including Hotspur (1994) and Black Cockatoo (2020).

 He is perhaps best known for creating and writing the sitcom Mother and Son, which ran for over 10 years (January 1984 to March 1994).
 Other work includes the comedy-drama Grass Roots and the mockumentary BabaKiueria.